-Case study: Yonghui Superstores/Zhongbai Holdings

-Yonghui Superstores intended to acquire a controlling interest in Zhongbai Holdings, a Chinese state-owned retailer.
+Case study: Yonghui Superstores/ Zhongbai Holdings Yonghui Superstores intended to acquire a controlling interest in Zhongbai Holdings, a Chinese state-owned retailer.
 The National Development and Reform Commission ("NDRC") intervened as 19.99% of the shares in Yonghui were owned by a foreign entity, Dairy Farm International (which is ultimately controlled by Jardine).
 It is widely believed that the NDRC commenced its NSR process primarily out of national defence concerns due to Zhongbai's essential role as the major provider of warehousing and distribution to the 2019 Military World Games and Zhongbai's store network in certain military colleges in Wuhan.
 The retail sector is likely to be considered as a sensitive sector by the NDRC.
 Eventually, Yonghui withdrew its tender offer in December 2019 following the NDRC's commencement of a special review process.

-Mandatory and suspensory for acquisitions by foreign investors of shares in Japanese companies operating in certain restricted sectors, where no exemptions apply.
-A preclosing filing must be made with the Minister of Finance and other relevant ministers through the Bank of Japan.
+Mandatory and suspensory for acquisitions by foreign investors of shares in Japanese companies operating in certain restricted sectors ("Inward Direct Investment") and acquisitions by foreign investors from other foreign investors of shares in Japanese unlisted companies operating in certain restricted sectors ("Specified Acquisitions"), in the absence of exemptions.
+A pre-closing filing must be made with the Minister of Finance and other relevant ministers through the Bank of Japan.